Robert Lowry (hymn writer): Ministry

 Although he considered preaching as his principal vocation, Lowry continued to write hymns and compose music.
 In 1864, while at Hanson Place, he wrote and composed what became perhaps his best-known hymn, "Shall We Gather at the River".
 He wrote this during a heatwave which accompanied an epidemic in the city which claimed many lives.
+(Note: Although McNeill recounts this in his Encyclopedia of American Gospel Music, historical records do not show either an unusual heatwave or new epidemic in New York in 1864.
+The city did suffer many disease outbreaks between 1845 and 1865 due to overcrowding and lack of public sanitation, but 1864 was not one of the worst years.
+(See Columbia University, "Density, Equity, and the History of Epidemics in New York City," 30 June 2020.))
 Almost overcome by the heat, he suddenly envisaged the passage in the Book of Revelation, chapter 22: "And he showed me a river of water of life, bright as crystal, proceeding out of the throne of God and of the Lamb".
 Despite its popularity, Lowry did not regard the hymn highly: "It is brass band music, has a march movement, and for that reason has become popular, though for myself I do not think much of it."
 Also while at Hanson Place, in 1867, Lowry composed the tune to Isaac Watts's hymn "Marching to Zion".
 He had produced his first hymn anthology, Happy Voices (in which "Shall We Gather" first appeared) in 1865, and followed this in 1868 with Gospel Melodies.

 In 1868, the New York music publishers Biglow & Main, who had taken over the hymn publishing activities of William Batchelder Bradbury, who had died, approached Lowry with the proposal that he step into Bradbury's role as hymnals editor.
 Initially Lowry was opposed to the idea, afraid that it might affect his pastoral and preaching work, but was persuaded.
 During the following 30 years, often in conjunction with hymnwriters such as W. H. Doane and Ira D. Sankey, Lowry oversaw the production of more than 20 hymnals.